HelmholtzAI-Consultants-Munich/XAI-Tutorials/docs/source/_ml_basics/transformer.rst

 .. figure:: ../_figures/qkv3.png

-The overall mechanism can be summarized in the figure below.
+The overall mechanism, i.e. the sacled dot-product attention, can be summarized in the figure below.

 .. figure:: ../_figures/self-attention.png
     :align: center